TodePond/Pondiverse/README.md

 server side code is on [val town](https://www.val.town/x/todepond/pondiverse)

+to run client side, clone and then run a file server from the root folder

 ## jam

 this is a jam. anyone can get involved. all contributions get accepted no matter what. let someone know if you want admin access. it's okay if stuff breaks